1lch2/JavaScript_Exercise/README.md

 # JavaScript_Exercise
-This is a personal repository for frontend learning.
-This repo will keep updating until I got a Web-dev engineer job.
-Hope that day is not too far away.
+This is a personal repository for frontend learning. ~~This repo will keep updating until I got a Web-dev engineer job.
+Hope that day is not too far away.~~

+Finally got a job at March 2023, took me too long to get here.
+Anyway, this repo will keep updating as I learning become a true developer.

 Code practices and leetcode solutions are written in vanilla JavaScript.
 No worry for node_modules, though you may need ESLint for syntax checking and some other stuff.